The Santa Fe National Forest is fully open.

 For future reference, courtesy of the USDA Forest Service, below are maps showing the boundaries between Jemez Springs and the Santa Fe National Forest.
 As indicated by the maps, Village of Jemez Springs limits begin approximately at mile marker 15 near Desert Willow B&B and continue through mile marker 19, just below Soda Dam.
 However, the SFNF surrounds the Jemez Valley so please refer to the maps for details.

 Looking to visit the Jemez Valley but not sure where to go?
 Click here for our itineraries page, providing ideas on where to go in the Jemez Valley.
 Here, you can unplug and reconnect in a beautiful mountain setting just an hour northwest of Albuquerque.
+Or, visit our events page for a list of upcoming events in the area.
 What are you waiting for?